Linuxfabrik/monitoring-plugins/check-plugins/journald-query/README.rst

                             session unit.
 This parameter can be specified multiple times.
 Default: None
       --count COUNT         Number of events to trigger the state.
-Default: 1
+Default: 1 --match MATCH         journalctl: Filter journal entries by specific fields' values.
+Should be in the format "FIELD=VALUE", see `man journalctl` for details.

 Usage Examples